johnnoone/cardhu/README.rst

 cardhu
 ======

-Setup tools extension, that can talks Distutils2_ setup.cfg, pip requirements file ...
+Extends setupools_ in order to parse Distutils2_ setup.cfg, pip requirements file ...
 This project is largely inspired by the d2to1_ library.

 Usage